Cardiovascular Disease Risk and Exercise Inactivity in NZ

 Cardiovascular disease (CVD) is the leading cause of morbidity and mortality worldwide [1].
 In New Zealand cardiovascular disease (CVD) and its subsequent components also drive health loss such that for example ischemic heart disease and stroke, are ranked first and fifth in importance [2].
 CVD is also expensive there is the annual loss of income to NZ citizens from CVD, estimated at US$427 million or NZD$800 million (15.6% of all disease-related income loss; and far ahead of cancer-related income loss at US$122 million) [3].

 Importantly the obesity picture is complicated by the fact that BMI does not capture the large heterogeneity in cardiometabolic risk observed across individuals.
 This is partly due to BMI lacking the sensitivity needed to distinguish the proportions of fat and fat free mass that contribute to total body weight, and BMI provides no indication of fat mass distribution, where is the fat located, hip, butt or belly for example.
-Furthermore, BMI does not account for age, race, sex, or fitness level, which influence body composition [11].
+As were it is located is critical for disease risk (visceral fa in particular as opposed to sub-cutaneous).
+Furthermore, BMI does not account for age, race, sex, or fitness level, which influence body composition [8].
 Therefore, assessment of obesity and disease risk using BMI categories may misclassify individuals at risk for chronic disease.
-In essence an obesity epidemic (lifestyle factors) may well be driving health loss in New Zealand that is not reflected correctly in clinical data and its importance should be ranked higher[10].
+In essence an obesity epidemic (lifestyle factors) may well be driving health loss in New Zealand that is not reflected correctly in clinical data and its importance should be ranked higher [9].

 Not So Surprising Findings